-For new members, there is a 14-day waiting period before you are eligible to use the fund in a qualifying emergency.
+After joining initially, there is a 14-day waiting period before you are eligible to use the fund in a qualifying emergency.
 You can use the fund once per year for one pet on your membership.
-In the event that there is an interruption in your membership, you will need to re-join and start your14-day waiting period over in order to access your fund.

 Does this cover all pets?